Marvel's Eternals: Everything You Need to Know

 [Image Credit: Universal Pictures]

 Leading the Eternals in their valiant battle against the Deviants is Ajak, played by Salma Hayek.
-She’s joined by Academy Award-winner Angelina Jolie as Thena; "Game of Thrones" star Richard Madden as the cosmic-powered Ikaris; and DUNKIRK’s Barry Keoghan as his cousin Druig.
-THE BIG SICK’s Kumail Nanjiani plays samurai superstar and master swordsman Kingo, while Brian Tyree Henry of "Atlanta" is weapons expert Phastos.
-Lauren Ridloff from "The Walking Dead" plays the super-fast Makkari, a character who was originally written as a man.
+She’s joined by Academy Award-winner Angelina Jolie as the warrior, Thena; "Game of Thrones" star Richard Madden as the cosmic-powered Ikaris; and DUNKIRK’s Barry Keoghan as his cousin Druig.
+THE BIG SICK’s Kumail Nanjiani plays samurai superstar and master swordsman Kingo, while Brian Tyree Henry of "Atlanta" is the weapons expert and inventor, Phastos.
+Lauren Ridloff from "The Walking Dead" plays the super-fast Makkari.
 Ridloff, the former Miss Deaf America, will play the first deaf superhero in the MCU.

 And Gemma Chan, who previously played a different role entirely in CAPTAIN MARVEL, will play the Eternal known as Sersi.
-ETERNALS is also giving "Game of Thrones" fans a very cool reunion, with Kit Harrington playing the sword-wielding superhero Dane Whitman.
+ETERNALS is also giving "Game of Thrones" fans a very cool reunion, with Kit Harrington playing the sword-wielding superhero Dane Whitman, putting him back on screen with Richard Madden.
 Also on deck for the Eternals team: Lia McHugh from horror movie THE LODGE as Sprite and TRAIN TO BUSAN breakout Don Lee as Gilgamesh, aka "The Forgotten One."

 Who – or What – Are The Eternals?